 Our German co-author, Manuela Schuster, was born in Romania under the regime of Nicolae Ceaușescu, and emigrated with her family to Germany early in her childhood as conflict was breaking out.
 She is currently, among other things, a German teacher, helping to integrate newcomers into German society, many of them war refugees.
 Her envisioning of the text brings in a refugee frame story, explaining war through the lens of “who is this new child in my class/neighborhood?”
 Her interpretation is currently being proofread by child psychologists, trauma psychologists, educators and parents throughout Germany.
 It will be featured at the German and broader European 2018 EMDR trauma therapy conferences in Bonn, Germany & Strasbourg, France.

 Our Arabic co-author, Riad al-Hamad, was a lawyer in Aleppo, Syria, before the war.
-He is the committed father of three children, his first born in Syria right at the beginning, his second born in a refugee camp in Turkey, and his third born in Riad’s current home in Germany.
-His interpretation is being proofread by a wide range of refugee parents and children, teachers and therapists.
+He is the committed father of three children, his first born in Syria right at the beginning of the war, his second born in a refugee camp in Turkey, and his third born in Riad’s current home in Germany.
+His interpretation is being proofread by a wide range of refugee parents and children, teachers and therapists and will be published additionally in a dual-language edition alongside Manuela‘s German translation as a tool of refugee integration.